 ” The Frog Priestess

-The day before I told Kay and Bruno abruptly that I had to leave, that I needed the beach, the sea, and I did.
+The day before I told Kay and Bruno abruptly that I had to leave, that I needed the beach and the sea, and I did.
 And I did.
 But they saw deeper under it and supported me.
-Like a madman I rode from the volcano.
-Then across the wasteland of road construction, full of dust between San Jose and Limon… she was calling me home, the Frog Priestess, to Father Kambo, to close a karmic loop..
+Like a madman, I rode from the volcano.
+Then across the wasteland of road construction, full of dust between San Jose and Limon… she was calling me home, the Frog Priestess, to Father Kambo, to close a karmic loop.